-A physical therapy intervention is the purposeful interaction of the physical therapist and/or physical therapist assistant with the patient and, when appropriate, with other individuals involved in patient care, using various physical therapy procedures and techniques to produce changes in the condition that are consistent with the diagnosis and prognosis.
-Physical therapy interventions consist of coordination, communication, and documentation; patient-related and family/caregiver instruction; and procedural interventions.
-Physical therapists aim to alleviate impairment and functional limitation by designing, implementing, and modifying therapeutic interventions.
-A physical therapy session can vary in duration; however, treatment sessions lasting more than one hour per day are infrequent in outpatient settings (payor medical or reimbursement coverage policy may limit unit or session duration per date of service).
+An occupational therapy intervention is the purposeful interaction of the occupational therapy practitioner (OT or OTA) with the patient and, when appropriate, with other individuals involved in patient care, using various occupational therapy procedures and techniques to produce changes in the condition that are consistent with the diagnosis and prognosis.
+Occupational therapy interventions consist of coordination, communication, and documentation; patient-related and family/caregiver instruction; and procedural interventions.
+Occupational therapists aim to alleviate impairment and functional limitation by designing, implementing, and modifying therapeutic interventions.
+An occupational therapy session can vary in duration; however, treatment sessions lasting more than one hour per day are infrequent in outpatient settings (payor medical or reimbursement coverage policy may limit unit or session duration per date of service).
 Treatment sessions for more than one hour per day may be medically appropriate but must be supported in the documented plan of care and based on a patient's medical condition.
-A physical therapy session may include:
+An occupational therapy session may include: